alexandre-juillard/alexandre-juillard/README.md

 ### Hi there 👋
-🔭 I’m currently working on Quizz Project
+🔭 Student at SUPINFO Lyon's school (IONIS group)

-🌱 I’m currently learning PHP language / Symfony Framework and Javascript language / Vuejs Framework
+🌱 What I've done : Quizz project with Symfony (php)

-👯 I’m looking for a work-study placement, in order to become a novice Web Developer (https://alexandre-juillard.github.io)
+👯 Working at AVEM company (java developer)

-Current learning : These are technologies I am  watching for myself --> React, Java, Docker.
+Current learning : These are technologies I am  watching for myself --> React, Java, Docker, C#, Kotlin.

 Every comments are welcome.